TARADevOps/tsuki-webshop/DOCKER_DEPLOYMENT.md

 ## Overview:

-Desired result of the following document is a deployment of a stack of Docker containers providing a production backend that serves PHP code via the PHP-FPM application server with built in Caching, Compression, TLS Management & Application Firewall; Automation & Orchestration by Docker-Compose.
+Desired outcome of this Document is a Deployment of a Stack of Docker Containers providing a production backend that serves a WordPress Application via the FASTCGI Application Server to the Web Server with built in FastCGI Cache & Brotli Compression.
+The Reverse Proxy handles Secure Domain Name Validation, Auto TLS Management & Application Firewall.
+Automation & Orchestration by Docker-Compose.
+Dev / Admin UI by Portainer.

 This deployment is comprised of the following technologies:
 ```env